RodBennett/12-Employee-Tracker-SQL/README.md

 To install this app, the employer must install the various npms in the package.js file by running npm i in the command line, and then run 'npm start' in the command line.

 ## Future development:
-This project is still incomplete as the "update employee" function is still only partially functioning.
-I intend to get to return to thjis in the next couple of weeks.
+This project is still incomplete as the optional "delete employee" function is still not written.
+I intend to get to return to this in the next couple of weeks.